beechit/TYPO3_Welcome/README.md

 Presenting the detail of a news items is done by adding another news plugin to your detail page and configure the starting point to the same folder as previous and selecting 'detail-page' in the field 'what to display'.

-When visiting the website (cleared the cache / set the page on visible?) you should see your news items.
+When visiting the website (cleared the cache / set the page on visible!) the page shows your news items.

 The complete user manual as other information about this extension can be found at: http://typo3.org/extensions/repository/view/news